Magoli1/carla-pre-crash-scenario-generator/README.md

 2. *change_map*: As the name suggests, this lets you change the map of the carla simulator.
 In comparison to the native carla method for changing maps, this method gives you the ability to specify the timeout for loading new maps.
 It is also defaulted in such a way that also "slow" computers will work with it.
 3. *is_full_qualified_map_name*: Checks whether the provided map name is in the fully qualified format or not.
 4. *get_simple_map_name*: Given a fully qualified name, it will give you the simple name of a map, which is the last part of the fully qualified name.

+### Logging
+A custom logging instance is passed to the constructor of every plugin.
+It can be used to log any output to stdout.
+This also applies to errors, which can be logged with ``logger.error``.
+They will be marked red inside of the console for better visibility.
+It is on you to break the execution with ``raise SystemExit(0)`` or to just give the information and let the pipeline run further.

 ## Scenarios
 The [carla challenge](https://carlachallenge.org/) provides [10 of the most occuring pre-crash scenarios](https://carlachallenge.org/challenge/nhtsa/) as illustrations.
 As the scenario-runner documentation lacks a proper mapping of these scenarios to the example scenarios, a mapping can be found in the [scenarioMapping](scenarioMapping.txt) as a key-value-pairing.